dugsia/richie/docs/lms-connection.md

 Additional backends, specific to a third party LMS, can be added to `richie` upon request or by submitting a Pull Request.

 ### API bridge

 The `LMSHandler` utility class acts as a proxy that routes queries to the correct LMS backend, based on a regex match on the URL of the course.
+The first LMS_Backend will be used to get user information.

 Several LMS backends can be configured in order of priority by adding the `LMS_BACKENDS` setting to your project: